-Loss from Equity Method Investment
+(Gain) loss from Equity Method Investment

-(in thousands) For the Three Months Ended June 30, For the Six Months Ended June 30, 2023 2022 % Change 2023 2022 % Change Loss from equity method investment \$ - \$ - - % \$ - \$ (7,635) (100.0)% As a percentage of revenue - % - % - % - % (0.4)%
+(in thousands) For the Three Months Ended September 30, For the Nine Months Ended September 30, 2023 2022 % Change 2023 2022 % Change (Gain) loss from equity method investment \$ 1,475 \$ - 100.0 % \$ 1,475 \$ (7,635) (119.3)% As a percentage of revenue 0.2 % - % 0.1 % (0.3)%

-The amounts reflected in loss from equity method investment relate to recognition of our share of losses from our investment with Mitsubishi UFJ Financial Group ("MUFG") in a joint venture, GO-NET.
+The amounts reflected in (gain) loss from equity method investment relate to our investment with Mitsubishi UFJ Financial Group ("MUFG") in a joint venture, GO-NET.
 GO-NET intended to operate a blockchain-based online payment network.
 In February 2022, MUFG, the majority owner of GO-NET, announced it was preparing to suspend the operations of GO-NET and to ultimately liquidate it.
-The loss from equity method investment for the six months ended June 30, 2022 was the result of our impairment of our investment in GO-NET in the first quarter of 2022 since the operations will no longer generate future cash flows.
-We do not expect additional material impacts related to this investment.
+The gain from equity method investment for the three and nine months ended September 30, 2023 was related to the liquidation and disbursement of our portion of GO-NET's remaining assets, which were previously impaired.
+The loss from equity method investment for the nine months ended September 30, 2022 was the result of our impairment of our investment in GO-NET in the first quarter of 2022 since the operations will no longer generate future cash flows.
+We do not expect additional activity related to this investment.

-Non-GAAP Financial Measures
+Use of Non-GAAP Financial Measures